 Select three items.
 After the third rotation, the teams would have returned to the flip chart they started from.
 Ask the team members to study the sticky note items and select the three best items that require the least effort and produce the most impact.
 Ask the teams to paste the three selected items on a new blank page of flip chart paper.

 Review the items.
 Ask the participants to walk around the flip charts and review the nine selected items (posted on the three flip charts).
-Ask each each individual participant to place a check mark below an item for immediate implementation.
+Ask each individual participant to place a check mark below an item for immediate implementation.

 Select one item.
 Count the check marks and determine the first item to be implemented.